 Favourite SJS Memory: In Grade 2, a student and I were sent to the front office desk to deliver an envelope.
 On our way back up the stairs, a mock intruder drill took place.
 We freaked out and ran up the stairs.
 As I knocked on another classroom’s door of a teacher I barely knew at the time and who didn’t teach me, she invited us in and we felt safe.
 Although that’s kind of a funny story, I’ve always felt like this about St. John’s: no matter who you talk to, they’re always friendly, caring, nurturing, and inviting.
 It’s an incredible atmosphere I wish more kids got to experience.

 Hope for the Alumni Association: Since graduating, I’ve visited teachers, students, and classrooms a large amount of times.
 I hope that the future SJS alumni feel like they can do the same; return back to a place where the people in the school really appreciated them and can’t wait to see what they do next.
 Graduating high school is such a huge shift in a teenager’s life, and it only gets more exciting and challenging from that point onward.
 I hope everyone can feel like I do, and that SJS is their second home; always there for them.

-Sheetal is the president and owner of a jewelry company, is an expert on diamonds, precious gemstones and fine jewelry and is proud to create the lifer rings for graduating students.
+Sheetal is the president and owner of a jewellery company and is an expert on diamonds, precious gemstones and fine jewellery.
+She is proud to create the lifer rings for graduating students.
 She is also very involved in several philanthropic organizations around the world.

-Favourite SJS Memory: All of the school trips. learning about government in Ottawa, mountain biking on Vancouver Island amd skiing at Manning Park.
+Favourite SJS Memory: All of the school trips. learning about government in Ottawa, mountain biking on Vancouver Island and skiing at Manning Park.